-A hollow sphere can be light yet exceptionally strong (think of a what a ping-pong ball endures), and the spherical Ekinoid homes will, in the same way, be exceptionally strong yet very significantly reduce raw-material requirements (down from around 150 tonnes [roughly the weight of a standard 2-bedroom house in the UK] to around 20 tonnes - reference: SEI 2007 PDF: page 10; also see specific material composition).
+A hollow sphere can be light yet exceptionally strong (think of a what a ping-pong ball endures), and the round Ekinoid homes will, in the same way, be exceptionally strong yet very significantly reduce raw-material requirements (down from around 150 tonnes [roughly the weight of a standard 2-bedroom house in the UK] to around 20 tonnes - reference: SEI 2007 PDF: page 10; also see specific material composition).
 At the same time they will increase the space available inside from around 80 sq.m (again, roughly the size of a standard 2-bedroom house in the UK) to around 240 sq.m - and this does not take into account all the land underneath.

-Ekinoid homes will also allow occupants to fulfil their own power needs using solar (see here for the best Solar PV Research Cell Efficiencies) or wind power - or biogas gasification (NB: This is a 2.4Mb PDF file to download) - and meet their requirements for potable water by using cheap and effective treatments to rainwater runoff, using, for instance, Berkey Water Filters, or maybe a variation on the LifeSaver.
+Ekinoid round homes will also allow occupants to fulfil their own power needs using solar (see here for the best Solar PV Research Cell Efficiencies) or wind power - or biogas gasification (NB: This is a 2.4Mb PDF file to download) - and meet their requirements for potable water by using cheap and effective treatments to rainwater runoff, using, for instance, Berkey Water Filters, or maybe a variation on the LifeSaver.
 The Ekinoid home will also properly address grey water management - and use in-house sewage treatment and composting; UD (urine dirversion) toilets also make a lot of sense to use.
 It will also provide the means to cleanly and efficiently supply most of the occupants' food needs (via a hydroponic crop system around the glass/ETFE stairwell [ETFE is recyclable]).

 The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for many more environments than traditional buildings are capable of.
 And it is a structure whose parts will be both mass produced (locally, wherever practicable) and fabricated on-site - using *inverse infrastructures (downloadable PDF file: 120kb), and unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
 Ekinoid homes will be designed to suit the local climate and terrain.